-If you haven’t been to Mullingar for a while, this fine town centre hotel will be a pleasant surprise, just off the main street and yet built around a beautiful old house situated elegantly in spacious surroundings, with the town park on the doorstep and the River Brosna flowing through the grounds - it’s all distinctly fairytale.
+The location of this fine town centre hotel will come as a pleasant surprise - just off Mullingar's main street and yet built around a beautiful old house situated elegantly in spacious surroundings, with the town park on the doorstep and the River Brosna flowing through the grounds - it’s all distinctly fairytale.

 The original house has an interesting history, having been built around1810 as a residence for the County Surgeon and, surprisingly perhaps, was still lived in as a family home for its original use until recently; however its most famous historical connection is with the author Maria Edgworth, who is said to have stayed here in the early 19th century.